Your Human Rights

 Take a few minutes to watch the Video explaining Human Rights.

-Article 1 – Right to Equality
+Right to Equality

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-Article 2 – Freedom from Discrimination
+Freedom from Discrimination

 Everyone is entitled to all rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status.

-Article 3 – Right to Life, Liberty, and Security
+Right to Life, Liberty and Security

-Everyone has the right to life, liberty, and security of person.
+Everyone has the right to life, liberty and security of person.

-Article 4 – Freedom from Slavery
+Freedom from Slavery

 No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms.

-Article 5 – Freedom from Torture
+Freedom from Torture

 No one shall be subjected to torture or to cruel, inhuman, or degrading treatment or punishment.

-Article 6 – Right to Recognition Before the Law
+Right to Recognition Before the Law

 Everyone has the right to legal recognition as a person before the law.

-Article 7 – Right to Equality Before the Law
+Right to Equality before the Law

 All are equal before the law and are entitled to equal protection against discrimination or incitement to discrimination.

-Article 8 – Right to Legal Remedy
+Right to Legal Remedy

 Everyone has the right to an effective legal remedy if their fundamental rights are violated.

-Article 9 – Freedom from Arbitrary Arrest
+Freedom from Arbitrary Arrest

 No one shall be subjected to arbitrary arrest, detention, or exile.

-Article 10 – Right to a Fair Trial
+Right to a Fair Trial

 Everyone is entitled to a fair and public hearing by an independent and impartial tribunal.

-Article 11 – Presumption of Innocence
+Presumption of Innocence

 Anyone charged with a criminal offence has the right to be presumed innocent until proven guilty.

-Article 12 – Right to Privacy
+Right to Privacy

 No one shall be subjected to arbitrary interference with their privacy, family, home, or correspondence, nor to attacks upon their honour and reputation.

-Article 13 – Freedom of Movement
+Freedom of Movement

 Everyone has the right to freedom of movement within their country and the right to leave any country and return.

-Article 14 – Right to Seek Asylum
+Right to Seek Asylum

 Everyone has the right to seek and enjoy asylum from persecution in other countries.

-Article 15 – Right to Nationality
+Right to Nationality

 Everyone has the right to a nationality, and no one shall be arbitrarily deprived of their nationality.

-Article 16 – Right to Marry and Found a Family
+Right to Marry and Found a Family

 Men and women of full age have the right to marry and start a family, with equal rights during marriage and upon its dissolution.

-Article 17 – Right to Own Property
+Right to Own Property

 Everyone has the right to own property, alone or in association with others, and no one shall be arbitrarily deprived of their property.

-Article 18 – Freedom of Thought, Conscience, and Religion
+Freedom of Thought, Conscience and Religion

 Everyone has the right to freedom of thought, conscience, and religion, including the right to change their religion or belief.

-Article 19 – Freedom of Expression
+Freedom of Expression

 Everyone has the right to freedom of opinion and expression, including the right to seek, receive, and impart information without interference.

-Article 20 – Freedom of Assembly
+Freedom of Assembly

 Everyone has the right to peaceful assembly and association, and no one may be forced to belong to an association.

-Article 21 – Right to Participate in Government
+Right to Participate in Government

 Everyone has the right to take part in the government of their country, directly or through freely chosen representatives.

-Article 22 – Right to Social Security
+Right to Social Security

 Everyone has the right to social security and economic, social, and cultural rights necessary for dignity and personal development.

-Article 23 – Right to Work and Fair Pay
+Right to Work and Fair Pay

 Everyone has the right to work, free choice of employment, fair wages, and equal pay for equal work, as well as the right to form trade unions.

-Article 24 – Right to Rest and Leisure
+Right to Rest and Leisure

 Everyone has the right to rest, leisure, and reasonable working hours, including paid holidays.

-Article 25 – Right to an Adequate Standard of Living
+Right to an Adequate Standard of Living

 Everyone has the right to a standard of living adequate for health and well-being, including food, clothing, housing, medical care, and necessary social services.

-Article 26 – Right to Education
+Right to Education

 Everyone has the right to a standard of living adequate for health and well-being, including food, clothing, housing, medical care, and necessary social services.

-Article 27 – Right to Participate in Cultural Life
+Right to Participate in Cultural Life

 Everyone has the right to freely participate in cultural life, enjoy the arts, and benefit from scientific progress.

-Article 28 – Right to a Just Social Order
+Right to a Just Social Order

 Everyone is entitled to a social and international order in which the rights and freedoms set forth in this Declaration can be fully realised.

-Article 29 – Duties to the Community
+Duties to the Community

 Everyone has duties to their community and must exercise their rights with respect for others and in accordance with democratic principles.

-Article 30 – Freedom from State or Individual Suppression
+Freedom from State or Individual Suppression

 Nothing in this Declaration may be interpreted as granting any state, group, or person the right to engage in activities aimed at destroying any of the rights and freedoms set forth in this Declaration.